 Safeguarding and equal opportunities

-Safeguarding will almost certainly come up in a teacher interview simply because it is so important.
-The headteacher or the panel will want to know you know what to do look out for and what to do if there’s ever a safeguarding issue.
+Safeguarding will almost certainly come up in a Teacher interview simply because it is so important.
+The headteacher or the panel will want to know you know what to do to look out for and what to do if there’s ever a safeguarding issue.